drogbut/FlutterBasicWidgets/README.md

     </tr>
 </table>

-## BoxDecoration - How To Use Gradients in Flutter with BoxDecoration
+## 2. BoxDecoration - How To Use Gradients in Flutter with BoxDecoration
 By considering colour theory, gradients make an application more visually interesting than a conventional design.
 To apply gradients to a Flutter application, you will use [BoxDecoration](https://api.flutter.dev/flutter/painting/BoxDecoration-class.html) and [LinearGradient](https://api.flutter.dev/flutter/painting/LinearGradient-class.html)
-### Try out ShaderMask widget and it's properties directly from [DartPad](https://dartpad.dev/d548285fd710d4c94cb1ff59835b85bd?null_safety=true)

 <table style="width:800px">
     <tr>
         <td>Background Image with Gradient</td>
-        <td> </td>
+        <td><a href="https://www.youtube.com/watch?v=c1xLMaTUWCY">Learn more about Stack</a></td>
     </tr>
       <tr>
         <td><pre><code>